MxPerrot/StellarMind/README.md

-A Java mod for Mindustry, *created by 2 french man*, that is still very new and in heavy development.
+A Java mod for Mindustry, *created by 2 french men*, that is still very new and in heavy development.

 - - -